dpatlut/GA-Clone/w04/d04/Instructor/Data_driven_web.md

      2. Embed the state flag for each state.
      3. Output a varying text-based qualitative description of the change from 2000 - 2010 (ie - "huge increase", "slight decrease", etc)
      4. A link to the next and previous states (alphabetically ordered)
-     5. Use for loops to organize your links on "index.html" into a 4-column table
+     5. Create an "index.html" page with a link to each state page, either as an unordered list or as a 4-coumn table

   Super Bonus:
      1. Use svg images to dynamically create bar graphs